Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Quantum Circuits

 \subsection{Distribution loading}

 The task of loading an arbitrary $n$-qubit state on a quantum computer is known generally to be a hard problem, as highlighted, e.g., in \cite{QC17_knill}.
 However, in some cases, the problem of loading states representing certain probability distributions on a quantum computer have been shown to be polynomially tractable.
 Grover and Rudolph have shown an efficient method to load a discrete approximation of any log-concave probability distributions \cite{QC18_Grover_distribution}.
-Recently, Zoufal et al.\ have employed the so-called \textit{quantum Generative Adversarial Networks} (qGANs) for learning and loading of probability distributions such as the uniform, normal, or log-normal distributions, including their multivariate versions \cite{QC16_GAN}.
+Zoufal et al.\ have employed the so-called \textit{quantum Generative Adversarial Networks} (qGANs) for learning and loading of probability distributions such as the uniform, normal, or log-normal distributions, including their multivariate versions \cite{QC16_GAN}.
 For these distributions, it has been shown empirically that the qGANs can well approximate the truncated and discretized distributions, and the gate complexity of the qGANs circuits scale only polynomially in the number of input qubits.
-In \cite{chakrabarti2021threshold}, the authors constructed a quantum circuit for uploading the discretized multivariate log-normal distributions, where they used the Variational Quantum Eigensolvers (VQE) approach \cite{peruzzo2014variational} to upload quantum circuits for approximating the cumulative log-return process $R_t^{i}$, defined in \eqref{eqn: log-transform process}.
+Moreover, recently, \cite{fuchs2023hybrid} introduced \textit{Wasserstein} qGAN (qWGAN) employing the Wasserstein loss, and numerically demonstrated the advantage over the standard qGAN methodology.
+In \cite{chakrabarti2021threshold}, Chakrabarti et al.\ constructed a quantum circuit for uploading the discretized multivariate log-normal distributions, where they used the Variational Quantum Eigensolvers (VQE) approach \cite{peruzzo2014variational} to upload quantum circuits for approximating the cumulative log-return process $R_t^{i}$, defined in \eqref{eqn: log-transform process}.
 It was estimated that loading the discretized multivariate log-normal distribution requires $O(Ld^2n\log_2(\eps^{-1}))$ gates, where $L\in \N$ is the depth of each variational quantum circuit for approximating the Gaussian distribution and $n$ is the number of qubits used in each quantum circuit for approximating the Gaussian distribution, see \cite[Appendix E]{chakrabarti2021threshold}.
 Justified by the above examples in the literature, we make the following assumption. \begin{assumption}[Loading of discretized multivariate log-normal distribution] Let $n,m \in \N$, and let $T > 0$.
-For every $d\in \N$ and $(t,x) \in [0,T) \times \R_+^d$ let $p_d(\cdot,T;x,t):\R_+^d \to \R_+$ be the log-normal transition density given by \eqref{eqn: density formula}.
+For every $d\in \N$ and $(t,\bm{x}) \in [0,T) \times \R_+^d$ let $p_d(\cdot,T;\bm{x},t):\R_+^d \to \R_+$ be the log-normal transition density given by \eqref{eqn: density formula}.
 Then, we assume that there exists a constant $C_3 \in [1,\infty)$ such that for every $d \in \N$ and $\varepsilon>0$ there exists a quantum circuit $\mathcal{P}_{d,\varepsilon}$ on $d(n+m)$ qubits such that the number of elementary gates used to construct $\mathcal{P}_{d,\varepsilon}$ is at most

 and that $\mathcal{P}_{d,\varepsilon}$ satisfies

 with coefficients $\widetilde{p}_{\bm{i}}\in [0,1]$ satisfying

 and